Staff profile

 I am a Senior Lecturer on the BA (Hons) Education Studies programme.
 I am Stage 1 lead, and responsible for the Sociology of Education strand of the programme.
 I am also Employability and Sustainability leads for the programme.

-My PhD was a linguistic ethnography focusing on multilingual learners in an English secondary school.
-I am interested in the ways that language is used in interaction, particularly with and between multilinguals and in education.
+My research interests are in the ways that language is used in interaction, particularly with and between multilingual speakers.

 Teaching responsibilities